yuroller/yuroller.github.io/content/about.md

-I am a computer software engineer, living in Italy, that enjoys hacking on electronics, mechanics, 3d printing, programming microcontrollers and computers in variuous languages.
+I am a computer software engineer, living in Italy, that enjoys hacking on electronics, mechanics, 3d printing, programming microcontrollers and computers in variuous programming languages.

 I try to reserve a few hours on the weekend or an evening every week, for working on personal projects and try new stuff.

 This way I can stay up to date with technology and learn new things.

-The articles in this blog, document the interesting thing I discovere during my hackings.
+The articles in this blog, document the interesting thing I discover during my hackings.

 Happy reading!